2.03. The Weak Hyper-Operators

 This isn't too big, but the next is:

 3vvv3 = 3vv3vv3 = 19,683vv3 = 19,68319,683^2 ≈ 2.1982*101,663,618,948

 Already we have a number with over a billion digits!

-So far this sequence seems to be growing a little faster than typical tetrational growth.
+So far this sequence seems to be growing a little faster than typical tetrational growth—makes sense because unlike the last sequence, we're weak-tetrating each prior number by three, which is more powerful than raising it to the power of itself.
 This number has a 3.3-billion-digit number of digits!
 Next we have: